jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 10 - GDPR.md

 You take appropriate steps to identify, assess and understand security risks to personal data and the systems that process this data.
 You also make effective risk-based decisions based upon the following:

 - The state of the art \[of technology\]
+- Cost of implementation
+- The nature/scope/context/purpose of processing
+- The severity and likelihood of risks being realised.

+Where processing is likely to result in a high risk to the rights/freedoms of individuals, you must also undertake a Data Protection Impact Assessment to determine the impact of the intended processing on the protection of personal data.

+#### Processing Personal Data

+##### A.3 Asset management

+You understand and catalogue the personal data you process and can describe the purpose for processing